Table of Contents

-ACCA vs CA, the two most reputed and sought courses among the commerce stream students.
-But, Which is Better?
-ACCA or CA, Which is the tough course?
+ACCA vs CA, are the two most reputed and sought courses among the commerce stream students.
+But, Which is Better? ca vs acca which is the tough course?
 What is the difference between ACCA and CA?
 Which is better to pursue in India or Which course matches the Global Standards?
 Which is more flexible?
 Or What is their duration?

 What is CA?

-CA stands for Chartered Accountancy, one of the most sought and rewarding career options among the commerce students.
-Chartered Accountants are the only authorized professionals who can audit the Financial Statements of an organization in India and with the passage of time, the demand of CA is rapidly increasing.
+CA stands for Chartered Accountancy, one of the most sought and rewarding career options among commerce students.
+Chartered Accountants are the only authorized professionals who can audit the Financial Statements of an organization in India and with the passage of time, the demand for CA is rapidly increasing.

-They are treated as an expert in various domains starting from accounting, auditing to finance, taxation, corporate laws etc. The career options after becoming Chartered Accountant is countless.
-They can join an Audit firm, or Local or Multinational Company as an Internal Auditor, or can join some foreign or local banks to guide them in their financial and legal matters or start your own practice.
+They are treated as an expert in various domains starting from accounting, and auditing to finance, taxation, corporate laws, etc. The career options after becoming a Chartered Accountant are countless.
+They can join an Audit firm, or a Local or Multinational Company as an Internal Auditor, or can join some foreign or local banks to guide them in their financial and legal matters or start their own practice.

-Even after being an Indian recognized course, the best part of Chartered Accountancy is that it does not pertain any reservation system neither during the study period nor at the time of placement.
+Even after being an Indian-recognized course, the best part of Chartered Accountancy is that it does not pertain to any reservation system either during the study period or at the time of placement.

-Currently, 2.8 Lakh members are working as a Chartered Accountant in our country.
+Currently, 2.8 Lakh members are working as Chartered Accountants in our country.

 What is ACCA?

-ACCA stands for Association of Chartered Certified Accountants, a globally recognized qualification spreading over 180 countries, world’s largest accounting association which set up in London 1904.
+ACCA stands for Association of Chartered Certified Accountants, a globally recognized qualification spreading over 180 countries, the world’s largest accounting association which was set up in London in 1904.

 ACCA has more than 4,00,000 students throughout the world.
 It mainly focuses on the excellence of the Accounting and Finance profession giving their students an additional knowledge of UK GAAP, their Laws, and IFRS and this is the main advantage of doing ACCA.